-Each director (other than the Chair of the Board of Directors and the President and Chief Executive Officer) is required to hold Bombardier shares and/or DDSUs having a minimum value of CDN \$400,000 (equal to US \$302,360 based on an exchange rate of 0.7559 as of December 31, 2023 and to US \$295,240 based on an exchange rate of 0.7559 as of December 31, 2022) throughout their tenure as a director.
-The President and Chief Executive Officer, and other executive officers of the Corporation, is subject to stock ownership guidelines as described in Section 5 of this Circular.
+As of January 1, 2024, each director (other than the President and Chief Executive Officer) is required to hold Bombardier shares and/or DDSUs having a minimum value of US \$562,000 (the "2024 Updated Minimum Holding Requirement") (which is 3-times the annual Board retainer amount of US \$187,500) throughout their tenure as a director.
+The President and Chief Executive Officer, and other executive officers of the Corporation, is subject to stock ownership requirements as described in Section 5 of this Circular.

-To encourage directors (other than the Chair of the Board of Directors and directors who are also executive officers of the Corporation) to better align their interests with those of the shareholders by having an investment in the Corporation, the

-Directors Deferred Stock Unit Plan (the "DDSU Plan") provides that until an eligible director meets this minimum holding requirement (it being understood that future declines in the trading price of shares on the Toronto Stock Exchange ("TSX") will not impact directors' prior compliance with the holding requirement), their Board retainer will be entirely credited to them in the form of DDSUs.
+To encourage directors (other than (i) the Chair of the Board of Directors, to the extent that he or she is or is married to a "Majority Holder" (as defined in the Corporation's Restated Articles of Incorporation) and (ii) directors who are also executive officers of the Corporation) to better align their interests with those of the shareholders by having an investment in the Corporation, the Directors Deferred Stock Unit Plan (the "DDSU Plan") provides that until an eligible director meets this minimum holding requirement (it being understood that future declines in the trading price of shares on the Toronto Stock Exchange ("TSX") will not impact directors' prior compliance with the holding requirement), their Board retainer will be entirely credited to them in the form of DDSUs.
 Once the required threshold is met, such director must continue to receive at least 50% of their Board retainer in the form of DDSUs.
 In addition, each eligible director who is a Canadian or United States resident may elect to receive 50% or more of their other fees (i.e. additional retainers and/or travel fees, as applicable) in the form of DDSUs.
 Directors who are not residents of Canada or the United States must receive their additional retainers and travel fees in cash, and once the holding requirement has been met, 50% of their Board retainer in cash and 50% in DDSUs.
 Please see "Directors Deferred Stock Unit Plan" below for further details on DDSUs.